microsoft/unilm/dit/object_detection/README.md

 ```

 **Note**: There is a **bug** in the [ICDAR2019 measurement tool](https://github.com/cndplab-founder/ctdar_measurement_tool).
 We have fixed this bug during integrating the tool into our code.
-So if you want to use the tool to get a score, please modify the [code](https://github.com/cndplab-founder/ctdar_measurement_tool/blob/738456d3164a838ffaeefe7d1b5e64f3a4368a0e/evaluate.py#L146
+But if you want to use the tool to get a score, please modify the [code](https://github.com/cndplab-founder/ctdar_measurement_tool/blob/738456d3164a838ffaeefe7d1b5e64f3a4368a0e/evaluate.py#L146
 ) as follows:
 ```bash
     ...